-Pool Safety Certificate is a must in Brisbane, Ipswich, Sunshine Coast and Gold Coast Queensland, and can only be issued by a pool safety inspector or a building inspector.
-If you are renting, leasing, selling or have a shared pool you will need a certificate and pool safety certification issued The safety inspection process is carried out by an inspector who is licensed by the Queensland (QLD) government.
+A Pool Safety Certificate QLD Services are Imporant, and a certificate can only be issued by a pool inspector or a building inspector.
+If you are renting, leasing, selling or have a shared pool you will need a certificate and a pool safety certification to be issued.
+The safety inspection process is carried out by an inspector who is licensed by the Queensland (QLD) government.

-Also known as Form 23, a Pool Safety Certificate plays a crucial role when selling, leasing, or entering into an accommodation arrangement for a property that has a pool.
-By law, certificates for shared pools are valid for a period of one year while for non-shared pools; the validity extends to two years.
+Also known as Form 23, a Pool Safety Certificate in QLD Services plays a crucial role when selling, leasing, or entering into an accommodation arrangement for a property that has a pool.
+By law, swimming pool safety certificate in QLD for shared pools are valid for a period of one year while for non-shared pools; the validity extends to two years.
 It does not matter how many times the property with a certified pool is re-leased or re-sold over this period; the Pool certificate still remains in force.
-Contact Elite Pool Inspections for a Pool Safety Certificate in QLD
+Contact Elite Pool Inspections for a Pool Safety Certificate Services in QLD

-The pool safety certifiers have up to 5 business days following the issuance of a final inspection that has passed, for a certifier to avail the details of the Pool Safety Certificate to the Queensland Building and Construction Commission in the approved manner so that a Pool Safety Certificate may be entered in the pool safety register.
+The pool safety certifiers in QLD have up to 5 business days following the issuance of a final inspection that has passed, for a certifier to provide the details of the Pool Safety Certificate to the Queensland Building and Construction Commission in the approved manner so that a Pool Safety Certificate may be entered in the pool safety register in QLD.

 How to get a pool certificate.
-Only a pool safety inspector—licensed by the QBCC—can issue safety certificates.
-You can find a licensed pool safety inspector on the QBCC website.
-However you can contact us on 0438 617 917 to organise a pool certificate for your pool fence or you can Book an Inspection online though our simple 30 second booking form.
+Only a pool inspector—licensed by the QBCC—can issue safety certificates.
+You can find a licensed pool inspector on the QBCC website.
+However, you can contact us on 0438 617 917 to organise a pool certificate for your pool fence, or you can book an Inspection online through our simple 30-second booking form.

-If you're not giving the buyer a certificate, it is necessary to issue the buyer a Form 36, also known as the "notice of no certificate".
+Yes, if you're not giving the buyer a swimming pool safety certificate, it is necessary to issue the buyer a Form 36, also known as the "notice of no certificate".
 This notice should be provided before entering into a sales contract, and you must also send a completed copy of the form to QBCC at poolsafety@qbcc.qld.gov.au before the property's settlement.

 Safety certificates remain valid for one year for shared pools and two years for non-shared pools in Queensland.

-The Qld Government charges a fee of $41.75 (2022) for a Certificate.
-This certificate is necessary to confirm a compliant pool barrier, and it can only be obtained after an inspection by a Pool Safety Inspector covering the entire pool area.
+The Qld Government charges a fee of $44.75 (2025) for a certificate.
+This swimming pool safety certificate is necessary to confirm a compliant pool barrier, and it can only be obtained after an inspection by a Pool Inspector covering the entire pool area.

-Local government authorities can grant barrier exemptions based on two primary reasons: disability or impracticality.
+Local government authorities can grant swimming pool safety certificate barrier exemptions based on two primary reasons: disability or impracticality.

 An exemption typically pertains to a specific aspect of the pool safety standard, rather than the entire pool barrier.
 For instance, an exemption may only address the need for a latch to be situated at 1500mm height because it's inaccessible to a person in a wheelchair.

-To seek information or initiate the barrier exemption application process, pool owners should get in touch with the QBCC authority.
+To seek information or initiate the swimming pool safety certificate barrier exemption application process, pool owners should get in touch with the QBCC authority.

 Non-Shared Pools: These are pools that are on properties where the pool is used solely by the occupants of one dwelling.
 For example, a pool in a single-family home's backyard is considered a non-shared pool.